HCAD uses a computerized valuation program to develop estimates of value using the cost approach.

 Grade Index: Reflects overall quality of construction at the time the home was built.
 Grades range from E- at the low end to X+ at the high end.

 Story Height Index: Indicates story height from 1 to 4 stories.

 Size Index: Addresses economies of scale in construction.
-Assuming all other factors equal, larger homes with a lower price per square foot rate than smaller homes.
+Assuming all other factors are equal, larger homes will have a lower price per square foot rate than smaller homes.
 However, the overall market value of the larger home will still be higher than the smaller home.